 I then coat the chicken in mayonnaise before dunking them in panko breadcrumbs.
 I find panko breadcrumbs are brilliant for getting a better crispy result.
 Baking the chicken does not get as crispy a finish as frying but obviously it’s a healthier and simpler option.
 The last thing I am looking to do at the end of a long day is clear up cooking oil.

 I use the cooked egg noodles for complete ease.
 All they need is warming through in the sauce.
 So easy it’s crazy.
 But if you are using the dry noodles then you may need to add more water into the sauce as it may soak up more.
 I slice up the chicken after baking and place about three slices on the sauced noodles followed by a scattering of coriander.
-I like to add the fresh egg noodles because I find them really quick and actually much nicer than dried.
+I like to add the fresh, ready to eat egg noodles because I find them really quick and actually much nicer than dried.
 About 100 grams per person and a bit more but packets tend to come in packets for two people anyway.
 I simply heat the sauce in a saucepan gently and then tip in the noodles.
 I make sure the noodles are well covered before putting in bowls and topping with the sliced chicken and coriander.
 This Bang Bang chicken dish will absolutely blow you away.
 I can’t get enough of the stuff midweek or weekend.
 I just want bowls and bowls of it.